Emmanuelle Guyon, the mirror of your emotions

 ukiyo-e”s great wave off kanagawa, hokusai

-The Seigaiha pattern, also known as the "blue sea wave," is a very common motif on Japanese fabrics.
-It is formed by overlapping concentric circles, creating the appearance of gentle and regular waves.
-This pattern resembles a series of small rainbows in the appearance of waves, evoking the tranquility and beauty of the calm sea.
+The first is the Seigaiha motif, also known as the "blue sea wave."
+This design consists of overlapping concentric circles, creating the appearance of gentle and regular waves.
+The motif resembles a series of small rainbows in the form of waves, evoking the tranquility and beauty of a calm sea.

 Japanese sterling silver wave ring: The sea .